 Following a further act of misconduct or a single act of apparent gross misconduct, a full investigation will be carried out to establish the facts and you will be asked in writing to attend a disciplinary hearing to discuss the situation.
-You will be advised that, although no prejudgment has been formed, this meeting may result in your dismissal for misconduct.
+You will be advised that, although no pre-judgment has been formed, this meeting may result in your dismissal for misconduct.
+The decision to dismiss an employee will only be done by a member of the Senior Management Team.